NEA Big Read

 TO RECEIVE AN NEA BIG READ GRANT

-Nacogdoches to Read and Celebrate Circe by Madeline Miller
+Nacogdoches to Read and Celebrate The House on Mango Street by Sandra Cisneros

-Since 2006, the National Endowment for the Arts has funded more than 1,600 NEA Big Read programs, providing more than $22 million to organizations nationwide.
-Over the past thirteen years, grantees have leveraged more than $50 million in local funding to support their NEA Big Read programs.
-More than 5.7 million Americans have attended an NEA Big Read event, approximately 91,000 volunteers have participated at the local level, and 39,000 community organizations have partnered to make NEA Big Read activities possible.
+Since 2006, the National Endowment for the Arts has funded more than 1,700 NEA Big Read programs, providing more than $23 million to organizations nationwide.
+In addition, Big Read activities have reached every Congressional district in the country.
+Over the past 15 years, grantees have leveraged more than $50 million in local funding to support their NEA Big Read programs.
+More than 5.7 million Americans have attended an NEA Big Read event, over 90,000 volunteers have participated at the local level, and over 40,000 community organizations have partnered to make NEA Big Read activities possible.
 For more information about the NEA Big Read, including book and author information, podcasts, and videos, visit arts.gov/neabigread.

 Established by Congress in 1965, the National Endowment for the Arts is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
 Through partnerships with state arts agencies, local leaders, other federal agencies, and the philanthropic sector, the Arts Endowment supports arts learning, affirms and celebrates America’s rich and diverse cultural heritage, and extends its work to promote equal access to the arts in every community across America.
 Visit arts.gov to learn more.

-Arts Midwest promotes creativity, nurtures cultural leadership, and engages people in meaningful arts experiences, bringing vitality to Midwest communities and enriching people’s lives.
-Based in Minneapolis, Arts Midwest connects the arts to audiences throughout the nine-state region of Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin.
-One of six non-profit regional arts organizations in the United States, Arts Midwest’s history spans more than 35 years.
-For more information, please visit artsmidwest.org.
+Arts Midwest believes that creativity has the power to inspire and unite humanity.
+Based in Minneapolis, Arts Midwest grows, gathers, and invests in creative organizations and communities throughout the nine-state region of Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin.
+One of six nonprofit United States Regional Arts Organizations, Arts Midwest’s history spans more than 30 years.
+For more information, visit artsmidwest.org.